Table of Contents:

 narrow passage of the trail up the Santa Cruz valley- in early 2012 a landslide in this area blocked the way and the trail was closed while park workers cleared the rubble

-After about four hours of walking we are at Llamacorral and set up camp.
+After four hours of walking, we were at Llamacorral and set up camp.
 The donkeys get to take it easy until the next morning and forage for anything green to nibble on.

 at Llamacorral looking up the Quebrada Santa Cruz at the end of our first day in the Cordillera Blanca